nyyManni/dmenu-wayland/README.md

 dmenu-wl - dynamic menu
 =======================
-dmenu-wl is an efficient dynamic menu for wayland.
+dmenu-wl is an efficient dynamic menu for wayland (wlroots).

 TODO
 ----